How to measure employee engagement the right way: A complete guide for HRs

 In today’s fast-growing and competitive world, retaining top talent has become a major challenge for organizations.

-“How do I keep all my employees happy and retain them?” is a question that secretly lurks in the minds of all HR leaders.
+“How do I keep all my employees happy and retain them with the best culture?” is a question that secretly lurks in the minds of all HR leaders.

-If you ask us “whether employee happiness and satisfaction alone are keys to employee engagement?” our answer is a clear - NO!
+If you ask us “whether employee happiness and satisfaction alone is the key to employee engagement?” our answer would be a clear - NO!

 In reality, the actual definition of employee engagement is when an employee is emotionally invested in the success of his/her team and company such that he/she goes that extra mile to get things done for the company while having utmost satisfaction with their own needs and personal goals.

-And that too, today, with the world slowly adapting to the post-pandemic work culture, employee happiness and adapting the art to measure employee engagement has become a more vital aspect for the success of any business.
+And, today, with the world slowly adapting to the post-pandemic work culture, employee happiness and adapting the art to measure employee engagement has become a more vital aspect of the success of any business.

 Almost every HR leader would agree to the fact that engaged employees are productive and profitable for the company they work for.

 “44% of businesses think improved employee engagement would lead to them better being able to retain, whilst 36% think it would have a positive impact on recruitment” (CBI)

 But engagement does not happen on its own.
 It is important for HRs and managers to carefully nurture and sustain it.
-And for that, measuring employee engagement and coming up with data-backed strategies is crucial.
+And for that, measuring employee engagement and coming up with data-backed strategies are crucial.

-If you scour through the internet, you might find hundreds of definitions for “What an employee engagement is?” from various HR thought leaders across the world.
+If you scour the internet, you might find hundreds of definitions for “What is employee engagement?” from various HR thought leaders across the world.
 That’s because employee engagement is a multi-faceted psychological construct, and it depends on numerous elements.
 That's exactly why measuring employee engagement is equally comprehensive.

-But before we get to the how of measuring engagement, let's understand why measuring employee engagement is important.
+But before we get to the how of measuring employee engagement, let's understand why measuring employee engagement is important.

 Why does measuring employee engagement matter?

-The first step to improve a metric is to measure it the right way because what gets measured gets managed better.
+The first step to improving a metric is to measure it the right way because what gets measured gets managed better.